WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding.md

 Please review the:
 * [Concepts](concepts.html) underpinning the description of these onboarding processes including the general description of the Terms of Participation; and
 * [Certificate Governance](concepts_certificate_governance.html) describing the governance of public key certificiates.

+#### Onboarding Application Requirements

+The application of the Trust Network Participant must contain at least:

+* One or more DID or SCA, with a statement about the correctness (will not be additionally checked), optionally SHA256 hashes of the DID Document content to anchor it
+* A statement about the acceptance of keys and processes of other jurisdictions which are present in the gateway lists
+* Contact Persons - Technical, Legal, Governance etc.

+#### Secretariat Tasks
+The secretariat must handle the following tasks to establish the onboarding process:

+* Providing a Secure Channel for the Trust Network Participant to deliver secure and trustworthy applications SCA and/or DID information
+* Creation and Securing a Key Pair (Trust Anchor)  to sign/confirm onboarding requests for the gateway
+* Delivering the Public Key of the Trust Anchor to the Gateway Operations
+* Transmitting Onboarding Requests to the Gateway Operations

 ### Interim Onboarding Process